microsoft/promptflow/README.md

 <img src="examples/tutorials/quick-start/media/vsc.png" alt="vsc" width="1000"/>

-You can install it from the <a href="https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow" target="_blank">visualstudio marketplace</a>.
+You can install it from the <a href="https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow">visualstudio marketplace</a>.

 #### Deep Dive into Flow Development